mta-solutions/fsharp-data-validation/README.md

 #### `refuteEachWithProof`

-Similar to `refuteWithProof` but used for validating list like types.
+The `refuteEachWithProof` operation is similar to `refuteWithProof`, but it is used for validating list-like types.

 ```fsharp
 validation {